 Jiyugaoka is a chic city with stores carrying the latest fashion and sophisticated sweets, while still maintaining vestiges of traditional Japanese culture.
 You can enjoy its long-treasured abundant nature, or visit the various sweets stores.
-Jiyugaoka is recommended for those who want to relax in style.
+Visiting the Jiyugaoka neighborhood is definitely a cool thing to do in Tokyo for those who want to relax in style.

-Explore the Only Ravine in the 23 wards of Tokyo - Full of Lush Greenery
+Explore Tokyo’s Only Ravine - Full of Lush Greenery

 - Address 1-24-23 Jiyugaoka, Meguro-ku, Tokyo 152-0035

-Jiyugaoka is said to be the "confectioner's battleground," and Mont Blanc is one of the most popular confectioners there.
-It is in this shop that the Japanese style Mont Blanc cake, that is decorated with chestnut cream, was born.
-Chimao Sakota, the first owner of the store, was moved by the beauty of Mont Blanc when he went mountain climbing in France and decided to express that in a cake.
-The yellow chestnut cream shows the surface of the mountain and the meringue represents the snow caps.
-There are baked goods as well as fresh cakes, and an area for eating-in.
+Jiyugaoka is said to be the "confectioner's battleground," and Mont Blanc is a very popular confectioner there, one of the strongest sellers.
+It is in this shop that the Japanese style Mont Blanc cake, which is decorated with chestnut cream, was born.
+Chimao Sakota, the first owner of the store, was moved by the beauty of Mont Blanc when he went mountain climbing in France.
+It was then that he wanted to express that beauty in the form of a cake.
+The yellow chestnut cream reflects the hilly surface of the mountain and the meringue captures its snowy summits.
+There are baked goods as well as fresh cakes, and a sitting area for eating-in.

 Tokyo Jiyugaoka Mont-Blanc モンブラン